How the FDA Regulates Peptides

 Avoiding Unregulated Products

-The growth of interest in peptide therapy has unfortunately led to a proliferation of unregulated peptide products sold online, often marketed as "research chemicals" or "for research purposes only."
-These products are not manufactured under pharmaceutical standards, not tested for human safety, and not subject to any regulatory oversight.
-Independent testing of grey-market peptides has repeatedly found contamination, incorrect potency, and even entirely wrong compounds.
+The growth of interest in peptide-based medicine has led to a proliferation of unregulated products sold online by suppliers that bypass any prescription requirement.
+These products are not manufactured under pharmaceutical standards, are not tested for human safety, and are not subject to any regulatory oversight.
+Independent testing of grey-market supply has repeatedly found contamination, incorrect potency, and even entirely wrong compounds.

-Red flags that indicate an unregulated peptide source include: no prescription required, products labeled "not for human consumption" or "for research only," no pharmacy license displayed, prices significantly below market rates, no physician consultation offered, products shipped from overseas without proper import controls, and payment accepted only via cryptocurrency or wire transfer.
+Red flags that indicate an unregulated source include: no prescription required, no pharmacy license displayed, prices significantly below market rates, no physician consultation offered, products shipped from overseas without proper import controls, and payment accepted only via cryptocurrency or wire transfer.

-Legitimate peptide therapy always involves a licensed physician consultation, a valid prescription, and dispensing from a licensed pharmacy.
+Legitimate peptide-based care always involves a licensed physician consultation, a valid prescription, and dispensing from a licensed pharmacy.
 At GetPepWell, every step of the process - from medical evaluation to prescription to pharmacy fulfillment - occurs within the regulated healthcare system.
 This is not a marketing distinction; it is a fundamental safety requirement.
-Patients who obtain peptides outside this framework accept significant and unnecessary health risks.
+Patients who obtain compounded preparations outside this framework accept significant and unnecessary health risks.